 Progress on the CAASPP in ELA and math provide a good measure of scholar progress towards meeting Goal 1.
 CAASPP was entirely optional in the 20-21 School Year and most major districts opted out of administering the state assessment.
-At the high school level, only 11th Grade scholars participate in the CAASPP assessment.
-With this 11th grade class, only 40-50% of scholars were back in-person for instruction with the remaining scholars still participating via distance learning.
-Scholars received live instruction whether in-person or via distance three days a week and two days of asynchronous work.
-Despite all of the learning obstacles that we encountered with the COVID-19 Pandemic, 54% of our 11th grade scholars met or exceeded on the ELA CAASPP (state average of 59%) and 25% met or exceeded on the Math CAASPP (state average of 34%).
-Analysis of the data indicates that scholars were making academic growth on the CAASPP pre-COVID19 in both ELA and Math with little difference in performance among the significant subgroups at Sac High
+At PS7, scholars in grades 3-8 take the ELA and Math CAASPP Assessment.
+During the 20-21 School Year, PS7 offered a hybrid learning model.
+Scholars in-person received daily live instruction while those virtual received daily live virtual instruction.
+All lessons were common core aligned to prepare scholars for the CAASPP Assessment.
+Despite all of the learning obstacles that we encountered with the COVID-19 Pandemic, there were several highlights in the PS7 CAASPP Data.
+In fifth grade, 63% of scholars met or exceeded on the ELA CAASPP assessment (state average of 46%) and 41% met or exceeded on the Math CAASPP assessment (state average of 30%).
+In 7th grade, 48% of scholars met or exceeded on the ELA CAASPP Assessment (state average of 49%).